 A female employee receives an allowance paid by the Social Insurance Institution (ZUS).
-She is also entitled to parental leave of 32 or 34 weeks, depending on the number of children born, or ask for reduced working hours.
+The amount of the maternity benefit differs depending on the case; in principle, it is equal to 100% of the ground of benefit assessment basis for the first six or eight weeks (depending on the number of children born) and 60% for the period of parental leave after the above-mentioned periods.
+However, in certain cases, it may be equal to 80% of the ground of benefit assessment basis.
 The employee is protected from dismissal during the maternity leave (with some exceptions).